dMajoIT/ArmmiteF407/README.md

-The code is developed under STM32CubeIDE on W10 using GCC x.x.x Compiled version and documentation is available ........
+The code is developed under STM32CubeIDE on W10 Compiled version and documentation is available ........

 Change list from V5.07.00